Future AI Driven Changes in NFL Front Offices

-Having earned the distinction of being one of the slowest WRs in Division III history, naturally I have an affinity for all-things football.
-When you marry that to my brand of nerd, you get this - a football guy’s overview of how AI can and will ultimately help drive efficiency, decision making, and innovation across organizations’ ecosystems.
+Having earned the distinction of being one of the slowest WRs in Division III history, naturally, I have an affinity for all non-athleticism related football things.
+When you marry that to my brand of nerd, you get this – a football guy’s musings on how AI can and will help drive efficiency, decision making, and innovation across NFL organizations’ ecosystems.

 DAte